finos/waltz/TESTING.md

   runs the suite.
 These MUST pass before a pull request is merged (current behaviour).
 - **Frontend tests (`waltz-ng` mocha):** run in the same workflow; results are published as CI test output.
-- **End-to-end (Playwright):** a growing e2e suite (applications, technology, measurables, surveys, assessments, app-groups, flows, …) runs in CI via the `playwright-e2e` job.
-It runs on pull requests; coverage continues to grow, and it is being stabilised toward becoming a hard merge gate.
+- **End-to-end (Playwright):** the e2e suite (applications, technology, measurables, surveys, assessments, app-groups, flows, …) runs in CI via the `playwright-e2e` job and MUST pass before a pull request is merged; a failing e2e job blocks the pull request.
+Coverage continues to grow.
 - **Locally:** contributors run the suite with the standard Maven build (`mvn verify` / the documented build command) before opening a pull request.